how to register & request accommodations.

-4. Meet with the Coordinator
+4. Meet with the Staff

 Call Disability Services to confirm that your documentation arrived and that it provides sufficient information.
-If so, make an appointment to meet with the Coordinator to discuss accommodation requests and learn about departmental policies and procedures.
+If so, make an appointment to meet with the staff to discuss accommodation requests and learn about departmental policies and procedures.
 After this meeting, the student will receive a letter confirming their registration and approved accommodations.
-If this letter is not received, the student is not yet registered and should contact the Coordinator immediately.
+If this letter is not received, the student is not yet registered and should contact the staff immediately.

 5. Meet with Instructors to Discuss Accommodations

-After instructors are notified of the approved accommodations by the Disability Services Coordinator, the student should make an appointment to meet with each instructor individually.
+After instructors are notified of the approved accommodations by the Disability Services staff, the student should make an appointment to meet with each instructor individually.
 It is the student's responsibility to discuss their specific needs with each instructor sufficiently in advance.
-Some accommodations will require more notice than others, so consult with the Disability Services Coordinator if you are unsure of the timeframe needed to meet a particular request.
+Some accommodations will require more notice than others, so consult with the Disability Services staff if you are unsure of the timeframe needed to meet a particular request.
 Textbooks and closed captioning are examples of accommodations that can sometimes take more than a month to provide.
 There are a few other accommodations that are only effective if even more notice is given.